Poorvai/EmoSteer-GNN_pipelines/README.md

 ### Description of Execution
 All the files (.py files and .sh file) in the main branch are students' works, only taking inspiration from F5TTS inference files and the EmoSteer paper.

+Clone F5TTS: run the following in your terminal called from the folder {content: chmod +x clone_f5tts.sh
+./clone_f5tts.sh}

+After this, one can run F5TTS, EmoSteer or GNNSteer python scripts in terminal.

+All generated outputs are provided for each script in the output folder.

 #### Dataset
 VCTK-Corpus-0.92 (for style cloning) and Ravdess (for extracting emotion) datasets were used throughout these scripts.
 These datasets need to be cloned in your workspace ahead of time.
+However, the files used in the code are already present in the folder, only download for further exploration.

 #### Models
 F5TTS model was used with pre-trained weights to generate neutral outputs.
 However, it copies the exact style of the reference audio, leaving little room for emotional manipulation.